RaijmakersH/az900-labs/Instructions/Walkthroughs/10-Create a VM with PowerShell.md

     ```PowerShell
     New-AzResourceGroup -Name myRGPS -Location EastUS
     ```
-Note: if resource group already exists, select **No** to update it.
+Note: if resource group already exists, do not update it, select **No**.

 3. Verify your new resource group.